-Database Field Name Country_R

-Data Type TEXT Inclusion Mandatory

-Width 2 Domain Restricted to the two-letter codes in

-ISO 3166-1 alpha-2 codes

-Examples US, CA

-Description The two-letter abbreviation of the Country on the right side of the road segment

-where the address is located .
-Must be in upp ercase.
+Database Field Name Country_R Data Type TEXT Inclusion Yes Width 2 Domain Restricted to the two-letter codes in Examples US, CA Description The two-letter abbreviation of the Country on the right side of the road segment where the address is located where the address is located.
+Must be in uppercase.

-3.4.3 State Left
+3.4.3 State Left (A1)

 Database Field Name State_L

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

 Width 2 Domain Restricted to the two-letter codes in

 ISO 3166-2

 WLIA FIPSStateDomain

 Examples WI, IL, MN, MI

 Description The two-letter abbreviation of the State on the left side of the road segment where

 the address is located.
-Must be in uppercase 2.
+Must be in uppercase.

-3.4.4 State Right
+3.4.4 State Right (A1)

 Database Field Name State_R

-Data Type TEXT Inclusion Mandatory
+Data Type ТЕХТ Inclusion Yes

-Width 2 Domain Restricted to the two-letter codes in
+Width 2 Domain Restricted to the two-letter codes in ISO 3166-2 WLIA FIPSStateDomain

-ISO 3166-2

-WLIA FIPSStateDomain

 Examples WI, IL, MN, MI

-Description The two-letter abbreviation of the State on the right side of the road segment where

-the address is located.
-Must be in uppercase .
+Description The two-letter abbreviation of the State on the right side of the road segment where the address is located.
+Must be in uppercase.

-3.4.5 County Left
+3.4.5 County Left (A2)

 Database Field Name County_L

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

-Width 40 Domain Restricted to the values in ANSI INCITS 31:2009, including casing and abbreviations [11] NG911CountyDomain
+Width 100 Domain Restricted to the values in ANSI INCITS 31:2009, including casing and abbreviations [11] NG911CountyDomain

 Examples La Crosse County, Racine County

 Description The name of the County on the left side of the road segment where the address is located.

-3.4.6 County Right
+3.4.6 County Right (A2)

 Database Field Name County_R

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

-Width 40 Domain Restricted to the values in ANSI INCITS 31:2009, including casing and abbreviations [11] NG911CountyDomain
+Width 100 Domain Restricted to the values in ANSI INCITS 31:2009, including casing and abbreviations [11] NG911CountyDomain

-Examples La Crosse, County, Racine County
+Examples La Crosse County, Racine County

 Description The name of the County on the right side of the road segment where the address is located.

-3.4.7 Incorporated Municipality Left
+3.4.7 Incorporated Municipality Left (A3)

-Database Field News 1

 Database Field Name IncMuni_L

-Data Type TEXT Inclusion Mandatory
+Data Type TEXT Inclusion Yes

 Width 100 Domain WLIA FIPSMunicipalityDomain

 Examples Town of Cottage Grove, City of Green Bay, Village of North Hudson

-Description The name of the Incorporated Municipality on the left side of the road segment

-where the address is located, where the address is located, including the incorporated municipality type.
+Description The name of the Incorporated Municipality on the left side of the road segment where the address is located, including the incorporated municipality type.

-3.4.8 Incorporated Municipality Right
+3.4.8 Incorporated Municipality Right (A3)

-Database Field Name IncMuni_R Data Type TEXT Inclusion Mandatory Width 100 Domain WLIA FIPSMunicipalityDomain Examples Town of Cottage Grove, City of Green Bay, Village of North Hudson Description The name of the Incorporated Municipality on the right side of the road segment where the address is located, including the incorporated municipality type.
+Database Field Name IncMuni_R Data Type TEXT Inclusion Yes Width 100 Domain WLIA FIPSMunicipalityDomain Examples Town of Cottage Grove, City of Green Bay, Village of North Hudson Description The name of the Incorporated Municipality on the right side of the road segment where the address is located where the address is located, including the incorporated municipality type.

-3.4.9 Unincorporated Community Left
+3.4.9 Unincorporated Community Left (A4)

 Database Field Name UnincCom_L

-Data Type TEXT Inclusion Optional
+Data Type ТЕХТ Inclusion No

 Width 100 Domain

 Examples Minocqua, Houlton, Gotham, Pray

 Description The name of the Unincorporated Community on the left side of the road segment

 where the address is located.

-3.4.10 Unincorporated Community Right
+3.4.10 Unincorporated Community Right (A4)

 Database Field Name UnincCom_R

-Data Type TEXT Inclusion Optional
+Data Type TEXT Inclusion No

 Width 100 Domain

 Examples Minocqua, Houlton, Gotham, Pray

 Description The name of the Unincorporated Community on the right side of the road segment

-where the address is located. •
+where the address is located

-3.4.11 Neighborhood Community Left
+3.4.11 Neighborhood Community Left (A5)

 Database Field Name NbrhdCom_L

-Data Type TEXT Inclusion Optional
+Data Type TEXT Inclusion No

 Width 100 Domain

 Examples Third Ward, Bassett, Greenbush

 Description The name of an unincorporated neighborhood, subdivision, or area within an

 incorporated municipality on the left side of the road segment where the address

 point is located.
 Neighborhood communities are only used when they are known and

 have a clearly defined bound ary.

-3.4.12 Neighborhood Community Right
+3.4.12 Neighborhood Community Right (A5)